Braves vs. Cubs Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Nico Hoerner and others are listed when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday (at 2:20 PM ET).
+Those looking to place a player prop bet can find odds for Ronald Acuna Jr., Nico Hoerner and others in the Atlanta Braves-Chicago Cubs matchup at Wrigley Field on Sunday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!